open-runtimes/open-runtimes/runtimes/elixir-1.14/README.md

 end
 ```

-- To handle dependencies, you need to have any `mix.exs` file including a `deps` block.
+- To handle dependencies, you need to have any `mix.lock` file including a `deps` block.
 Dependencies will be automatically cached and installed, so you don't need to include the `deps` or `_build` folder.
-For exact version please add `mix.lock` generate file.

 - The default entrypoint is `handler.ex`.
 If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/handler.ex`.